eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 // Allocate a string off-heap, then store a pointer to it

-MemorySegment cString = allocator.allocateUtf8String(greetingStrings[i]);
+MemorySegment cString = arena.allocateUtf8String(greetingStrings[i]);

 offHeapSegment.setAtIndex(ValueLayout.ADDRESS, i, cString);